2021 – 2022

 Upon request, the college discloses education records to officials of another school in which a student seeks or intends to enroll.

 (4) The right to file a complaint with the U.S. Department of Education concerning alleged failures by the college to comply with the requirement of FERPA.

-The items listed below are considered to be CUNY BA directory information and may be released to a third party without written consent of the student: name, address, Area of Concentration, dates of attendance, verification of degrees, and awards received.
+The items listed below are considered to be CUNY BA directory information and may be released to a third party without written consent of the student: name, address, AOC, dates of attendance, verification of degrees, and awards received.

 The office that administers FERPA is: Family Policy Compliance Office, U.S. Department of Education.
 600 Independence Avenue, SW, Washington, DC 20202-4605.

 CUNY BA students who wish to withdraw from the program are strongly advised to consult first with their CUNY BA academic advisor.
 Those who plan to transfer out of CUNY BA and enroll in another degree program are advised to first consult with a counselor at that program to understand the degree requirements.
 Students who make the decision to leave the program must do so in writing.
-Students can re-apply by contacting the CUNY BA Admissions office at 212-817-8230.
+Students can re-apply by contacting the CUNY BA Admissions Office at email@example.com or at 212-817-8230.

 Under the Board of Trustees’ policy, all CUNY students are required to make progress toward their degree.
-The Academic Director is responsible for certifying that CUNY BA students are in conformity with this policy.
+The CUNY BA academic director is responsible for certifying that CUNY BA students are in compliance with this policy.
 Students may be dropped from the program for: